|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada|

 But it seems that even this situation had its positive aspects: the roads that Xerxes built along the route of his march to Athens were much prized by locals for generations after.
 (See map 5 and map 6 in History part 8.)

-Eventually Xerxes' forces headed south, where they were to meet their first serious opposition in the late summer of 480 BC.
+Eventually Xerxes' forces headed south through mainland Greece, where they were to meet their first serious opposition in the late summer of 480 BC.
 His land army wiped out the small Greek force under King Leonidas of Sparta at the mountain pass of Thermopylae, continued on through Boeotia and captured Athens.
 Meanwhile, after the naval Battle of Artemesium, off the north coast of Euboea, the Greek navy withdrew to the island of Salamis, in the Saronic Gulf opposite Athens.

 Marble head of Herodotus.